Francis Greenslade: Career

+In 2015, Greenslade appeared in The Ex-PM, he then made an appearance in the Channel 9 television film Schapelle after Schapelle Corby's high profile legal case, where he played Alexander Downer.

+In 2022, Greenslade appeared in the Netflix series Irreverent playing Ron.

 Community work

 Greenslade was a guest host at The Impossible Orchestra: 24 Hour Concert where Australia and New Zealand musicians played a world-first 24-hour symphony concert to raise awareness of the Care Aware campaign.

 Personal life

 Greenslade and his wife, Louise, have three children.
-He plays a range of musical instruments; clarinet, keyboard, accordion, guitar, ukulele and recorder.
+He plays a range of musical instruments; the clarinet, keyboard, accordion, guitar, ukulele and recorder.
 He is also a debater and has won various awards.

 Despite sharing a surname, he is not related to his Shaun Micallef's Mad as Hell co-star Tosh Greenslade.